Absence Due to Religious Observance:

 For all certification programs: a payment plan with an initial 20% down payment and monthly payments are due on the 1st of each month during the semester.
 Payment plans do not apply to individual/continuing education classes.

-Student grants Lourdes Institute of Wholistic Studies (LIWS) permission to use photo likeness in promotional and advertising venues without cost or any future remuneration.
-All such use will be done tastefully and in compliance with Our Lady of Lourdes Health System policies.
+Student grants LIWS permission to use photo likeness in promotional and advertising venues without cost or any future remuneration.
+All such use will be done tastefully and in compliance with Virtua Our Lady of Lourdes Hospital policies.
 LIWS will not sell names or any photos to a third-party vendor.

 Professional Image Policy:

-All students are expected to adhere to the professional image policies of Our Lady of Lourdes Medical Center.
+All students are expected to adhere to the professional image policies of Virtua Our Lady of Lourdes Hospital.
 To participate in courses at LIWS, students must present a professional image by following these guidelines:

 - Dress conservative, clean and neat.
 Students participating in courses that require hands-on participation and practice must wear clean and neat hospital scrubs.